-- 1. Increases in concentrations of atmospheric carbon dioxide (CO2) attributable to human activities are almost certainly responsible for global climate change.
+- 1. Increases in concentrations of atmospheric carbon dioxide (CO2) attributable to human activities are almost certainly responsible for increases in temperature from global climate change.
 The future climate will manifest as rising air temperature and alterations in the timing and distribution of rainfall. - Climate models provide the best quantitative tools to predict the extent of climate warming.
 Air temperature, averaged across a range of models and for seven locations across New Zealand, is projected to increase by 0.7 to 3.7°C by 2110.
-The variation represents model outputs from four different CO2 emission pathways. - 3.
+The variation represents model outputs from four different CO2 emission pathways.1 - 3.
 Rotorua is in a region of moderate rainfall, with climate change projections indicating small increases in annual rainfall intensity based on dry regions of New Zealand becoming drier and wet regions becoming wetter.
 Seasonality of rainfall is expected to change, reinforcing wet seasons (winter-spring) and dry seasons (summer-autumn), and there will be increased frequency of extreme (e.g., 1-in-100 year return period) rainfall events.
 The frequency of large-scale climate oscillations like the El Niño-Southern Oscillation (ENSO) may be altered by climate warming. - 4.
 Floods in the Bay of Plenty Region may be most damaging when short-term (hour-to-day) extreme rainfall events are interspersed within periods of more prolonged rainfall leading to saturated soil conditions.
 These events occur in a setting of different phases of the Interdecadal Pacific Oscillation (IPO) and ENSO.
 For example, coincidence of the La Niña phase of the ESNO, a negative phase of the IPO, and cyclones could lead to extreme storms. - 5.
 Adaptation to climate change requires a knowledge-to-action approach that ensures anticipatory implementation of plans and policies that protect natural capital, infrastructure and assets, as well as human life.
 Government, NGOs and businesses will need to proactively engage with the community, build shared understanding of issues and the need for action, and allocate resources according to identified risks and the range of possible scenarios. - 6.
 Increased flooding risk is one of the most important potential outcomes of climate change.
-It may compromise flood stopbanks, inundate built infrastructure around lakes and rivers, and
+It may compromise flood stopbanks, inundate built infrastructure around lakes and rivers, and cause agricultural economic losses.
+Washouts have the potential to destroy restoration actions related to establishment and protection of riparian areas, wetlands and detention bunds.
+Avoiding such occurrences requires strong alignment of preventative actions amongst property owners, businesses, and local and regional government.

-&lt;sup>1 Scenarios are based on the Intergovernmental Panel on Climate Change Fifth Assessment report.
+$^{^{1}}$ Scenarios are based on the Intergovernmental Panel on Climate Change Fifth Assessment report.
 Future climate projections across several different models and for seven stations in New Zealand span a wide range of air temperature increases of 0.3-5.0 °C by 2110 compared with a baseline period of 1995.
 This variation corresponds to outputs using different representative concentration pathways of CO2 from several different models.
+See: https://ccii.org.nz/.